ankostis/graphkit/docs/source/operations.rst

       {'a_plus_b': 7}

 .. tip::
-   (unstable API) In case your function needs to access the :mod:`.execution` machinery or its wrapping operation, it can do that through the :data:`.task_context` (unstable API, not working during (deprecated) :term:`parallel execution`, see :ref:`task-context`)
+   In case your function needs to access the :mod:`.execution` machinery or its wrapping operation, use the :func:`.opcb` modifier (which might not fully work during (deprecated) :term:`parallel execution`).

 Builder pattern